Jizōden: Japanese Paleolithic

 Paleolithic artifacts have been found to the east of the Yayoi period settlement.
 These artifacts have attracted attention among researchers as representative examples of the late Paleolithic stone groups in the Tōhoku region.
-The total number of Paleolithic artifacts found came to 4,447 items, which included four polished stone axes, five stone knives, 22 smaller stone knives, 39 trapezoidal stone tools, eight side scrapers, four end scrapers, seven saw-tooth tools, 71 stone cores and many flakes from stone processing.
+The total number of Paleolithic artifacts found came to 4,447 items, which included four polished stone axes, five stone knives, 22 smaller stone knives, 39 trapezoidal stone tools, eight side scrapers, four end scrapers, seven saw-tooth tools, 71 lithic cores and many lithic flakes from stone processing.
 About 99% of these stone tools are made from siliceous shale, shedding light on the details of the flake production technology.
 Based on these materials of the Jizōden site is considered to have been inhabited from first half of the Late Paleolithic period, or 33,000 to 35,000 years ago.